Selman Waksman: Career

-In 1931 Waksman organized the division of Marine Bacteriology at the Woods Hole Oceanographic Institution (WHOI) in addition to his task at Rutgers.
-He was appointed as a marine bacteriologist there and served until 1942.
+In 1931, Waksman organized the division of Marine Bacteriology at the Woods Hole Oceanographic Institution (WHOI) in addition to his task at Rutgers.
+He was appointed a marine bacteriologist there and served until 1942.
 He was elected a trustee at WHOI and finally a Life Trustee.

-In 1951, using half of his personal patent royalties, Waksman created the Waksman Foundation for Microbiology.
+In 1951, using half of his patent royalties, Waksman created the Waksman Foundation for Microbiology.
 At a meeting of the board of trustees of the foundation, held in July 1951, he urged the building of a facility for work in microbiology, named the Waksman Institute of Microbiology, which is located on the Busch Campus of Rutgers University in Piscataway, New Jersey.
-First president of the foundation, Waksman was succeeded in this position by his son, Byron H. Waksman, from 1970 to 2000.
+The foundation's first president, Waksman, was succeeded in this position by his son, Byron H. Waksman, from 1970 to 2000.